digital-literary-maps/digital-literary-maps.github.io/userguide.md

 ![Menu-en](../assets/img/menu_en.png)

 From there, you can reach the login page.
 Note that you can also at any point in time switch languages via the menu.

-### Note

-In the foreseeable future, the front page will be expanded to include an explanation as to how spot and poem data is assembled.

 ## Displaying spots<a name="displaying-spots-en"></a>